 You need to train yourself to look at the bigger picture, and see the threats and opportunities the market provides as a starting point for your planning.
 Even though this perspective may be scary and feel big, it’s where strategy is born.

 As well as long term growth benefits, one of the reasons for developing a business plan is to align the whole company under a common purpose.
 However, strategy is regularly pushed outside of working hours, with a third (31%) of business owners utilising their downtime during weekends and evenings.

 This makes it even harder for the management team to truly align with the intentions and ambitions of the business owner.
 How can they align on strategy when the strategic work is all being done at home, in isolation?

 We also know that the view of business owners and their teams can often be divided and our research has backed that up.
 Almost nine out of ten (87%) of those on senior management teams claim that they are trusted to run the business in the owner’s absence when, almost half of business owners (42%) don’t think the business could survive even a single week if they left it to their management team to run.

 The key to closing these gaps is to get your full team together and dive in deep – to analyse the business and articulate the vision in detail.
 Ultimately, the goal of these discussions will be the formation of a full strategy.
 One that will make those aspirations come to light, and come to life.
 This can’t happen if business owners hold all the cards.

-As you return from your time off, be sure to start the year as you mean to go on.
-Revisit your planning process and get some advice, speak to one of our partners.
+Be sure that you regularly revisit your planning process and get some advice, speak to one of our partners.
 Or test the strength and resilience of your business today with our online business fitness questionnaire.